 Hyundai claims it's all in for electrification of its vehicle lineup.
-Its electric version of its best-selling and award-winning Sonata is an example of this.
-The plug-in Sonata family sedan provides up to 27 miles of all-electric power before the 2.0L GDI DOHC 16-valve Inline 4-cylinder Atkinson gas engine takes over.
+The electrified version of its best-selling and award-winning Sonata PHEV, first introduced in 2016, is an example of this.
+The 5-seat plug-in Sonata mid-size family sedan provides up to 28 miles of all-electric power before the 2.0L GDI DOHC 16-valve Inline 4-cylinder Atkinson gas engine takes over.
 Gasoline Direct Injection (GDI) allows smooth acceleration and efficient operation.
 Maximum range including electric and gas is somewhere around 590 miles.

 The interior is spacious and comfortable, seats are supportive and well-padded, leg, head and shoulder room are expansive and Edmunds calls the backseat "vast."
 The Sonata PHEV’s automatic 6-speed transmission works with a Transmission-Mounted Electrical Device (TMED) – an electrical motor – in place of a torque converter.
 The hybrid sedan has been awarded the IIHS Top Safety Pick award.
 It has been named a Best Car For The Money by U.S. News & World Report, is continually top-rated by Edmunds.com. and has received Wards 10 Best Engines Award.

 Sonata Plug-in Hybrid is eligible for California's Green Clean Air Vehicle decals that allow solo drivers access to the HOV (carpool) lanes.
 The car also qualifies for major cost-reducing government incentives.

 There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
 CURRENT provides all the guidance or assistance you may need to apply for these incentives.